rd--/stsc3/md/c-smalltalk.md

 # C-Smalltalk

-C-Smalltalk is  C-like syntax for [Smalltalk](https://squeak.org/).
+C-Smalltalk is  C-like notation for [Smalltalk](https://squeak.org/).
-C-Smalltalk is, for the most part, a subset of the [SuperCollider](https://www.audiosynth.com/) syntax.
+C-Smalltalk is, for the most part, a subset of the [SuperCollider](https://www.audiosynth.com/) notation.

-C-Smalltalk syntax is an interesting complement to Smalltalk syntax.
+C-Smalltalk notation is an interesting complement to Smalltalk notation.

 It supports: